theolivenbaum/resin/README.md

 ### BlockInfo

 A block info is a tuple containing the starting byte position (long) of a block of data and its size (int).
 A block info is thus fixed in size.
-A block info file containing block info tuples that have been serialized into a bitmap, each block ordered by the index of the document table row it points to, will act as an index into the document table.
+A block info file containing block info tuples that have been serialized into a bitmap, each block ordered by the index of the document table row it points to, can act as an index into the document table.

 ### Compression